Sitio/Purok

 Iba, Zambales: provincial capital

 Mango Fest by Jay-Eins Iba, Zambales: Where Mountains Meet the Sea Tucked along the western coast of Luzon, Iba, Zambales is a laid-back provincial capital town that perfectly captures the province’s natural beauty and easygoing charm.
-This coastal municipality has 14 barangays, a 2020 population of 55,581 residents, and a land area of 153.38 sq.
+Often overshadowed by its more famous neighbors like Subic and San Antonio, Iba offers a quieter, more authentic experience—where

 Iba, Zambales: provincial capital Read More »